witherellt21/soal-coding-project/README.md

 # Soal Coding Project

 Start by cloning the project to your local directory.
+Ensure that you also have node installed on your device with the a package manager like npm or yarn, which can be used interchangably in this project.

 ## Setting up the environment
 From the command line, navigate to the client directory and run the following command to make an example .env file: